 How To: Create a Fugue IAM Role¶

-This quick tutorial shows how to create the Fugue IAM role to scan an AWS or AWS GovCloud environment by launching a CloudFormation stack in your AWS account.
+This quick tutorial shows how to create the AWS Identity & Access Management (IAM) role for Fugue to scan an AWS or AWS GovCloud environment.
+You create the role by launching a CloudFormation stack in your account.

 See a list of all possible IAM permissions here.